Pat Robertson steps down as host of long-running '700 Club'

 NORFOLK, Va.
 (AP) — Pat Robertson, who turned a tiny Virginia television station into a global religious broadcasting network, is stepping down after a half-century running the “700 Club” on daily TV, the Christian Broadcasting Network announced on Friday.

-Robertson, 91, said in a statement that he hosted the network's flagship program for the last time on Friday, and that his son Gordon Peterson will take over the weekday show starting on Monday.
+Robertson, 91, said in a statement that he hosted the network's flagship program for the last time on Friday, and that his son Gordon Robertson will take over the weekday show starting Monday.

+“I will no longer be the host of the ‘700 Club,’" Robertson said on the show Friday, although he vowed to return from time to time, if he’s had a “revelation” he needs to share.
+“I thank God for everyone that’s been involved.
+And I want to thank all of you.”

 Robertson's Christian Broadcasting Network started airing on Oct.
 1, 1961 after he bought a bankrupt UHF television station in Portsmouth, Virginia.
 The "700 Club” began production in 1966.

-Note: This story has been corrected.
-Gordon's surname is Robertson, not Peterson.